hunterlecour/Automated-Test-Cases-Banking-Application/README.md

 Since these steps will expire, it's important to have an understanding of Python, Selenium, Behave, and the Page Object Model to comprehend my work.

-My steps are organized in a Page Object Model in the python files here:
+My steps are organized in a Page Object Model in the python files [here](https://github.com/hunterlecour/Automated-Test-Cases-Banking-Application/tree/main/pages)

-Selenium-Project-Banking-Final/pages

 Each file represents sections of the website I tested for organization purposes.
 Similarly to the feature files.
 ## How To Contribute To This Project